Hello — what this blog is for

 We won't claim this test diagnoses anything.
 We won't use fear-based language about mold or vision loss.
 We won't suggest a screening tool replaces a real eye exam or a clinician who knows your case.
 If a post veers near a clinical recommendation, you'll see the same line repeated: talk to a clinician for medical decisions.

 If you came here from the test itself — welcome, and thanks for the curiosity.
-Start with the primer once it's published, or skip to the condition that matters to you.
+Start with the primer, or skip to the condition that matters to you: glaucoma, cataract and night driving, multiple sclerosis, or concussion.
 If you came here from somewhere else, the test is one tab over and free.

 That's it.
 More soon.